 - Clean up any debris and edible vegetation near your home’s foundations

 - If you have a fireplace, cap the top of the chimney

 Tidy up your home, particularly in children’s bedrooms, to limit the hiding spots for the stink bugs.
 Start with clearing out over cluttered bookshelves and toy storage units it will also do wonders making your children’s rooms more spacious.
-Perhaps its worth while teaching your kids what the brown mormorated stink bugs look like so they don’t get a nasty surprise of a stinky spray when they touch one!
+Perhaps its worth while teaching your kids what the brown mormorated stink bugs look like so they don’t get a nasty surprise of a stinky mist when they touch one!